Jamescorino8/jamescorino8/README.md

 ## About Me
 * 📈 4+ years of programming experience
-* 📚 Studying Computer science, class of 2028
+* 📚 Studying Computer science, graduating 2028
 * 💾 I use MacOS and Arch
-* 🌱 I'm currently learning React.js
+* 🌱 I'm currently learning front-end web develeopment

 <!--
 **Jamescorino8/jamescorino8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.